JaredSkates/Personal-Portfolio/README.md

     - git remote -v
         - Check for connection
     - git push -u origin main
-        - Pushes the commit to the remote's 'default' branch; '-u' sets origin/main as the default remote branch
+        - Pushes the commit to the remote's 'main' branch; '-u' sets origin/main as the default remote branch